BFA in Graphic Design

+Graphic design is a wonderful career because it merges creativity, art, and visual problem solving.
 Graphic design often refers to both the process (designing) by which the communication is created and the products (designs) which are generated.
 Common uses of graphic design include identity (logos and branding), publications (magazines, newspapers and books), print advertisements, posters, billboards, website graphics, and elements and sign and product packaging.
 For example, a product package might include a logo or other artwork, organized text and pure design elements such as images, shapes, and color which unify the piece. (source: Wikipedia).

 You can learn more about graphic design at AIGA.
 If you are unsure about majoring in graphic design you could try contacting a graphic designer in your area and shadow them at work for a day.